sagold/json-schema-library/README.md

 ### isValid

-`isValid` will return a true if the given json-data is valid against the json-schema
+`isValid` will return `true` if the given json-data is valid against the json-schema.

 ```ts
 const jsonSchema = new Draft07(myJsonSchema);